Parramatta Female Factory: History

 The Parramatta Female Factory was multi-purpose.
 It was a place of assignment, a hospital, a marriage bureau, a factory, an asylum and a prison for those who committed a crime in the Colony.
 The reason it is called a factory is because it manufactured cloth - linen, wool and linsey woolsey.
 It was also the site of the colony's first manufactured export producing 60,000 yd of woven cloth in 1822.The women also did spinning, knitting, straw plaiting, washing, cleaning duties and if in third class, rock breaking and oakum picking.

+In October 1827, the factory was the site of women rioting as a response to a cut in rations and their poor conditions.
+The matron, Mrs Raine, had resigned and she had to be rescued.
+Ann Gordon began her work as the factory's new matron and superintendent with her first task being to negotiate with the women who had escaped from the building.
+She was able to persuade them to return, but the disputed ration of bread and sugar remained.
+In less than an hour over 100 women escaped en masse and proceeded into the town where 40 soldiers and the threat of guns brought them back.
+They returned with a plunder of foodstuffs and when the ringleaders were confined, they released them.
+This was the first of the riots.
+Other riots at the factory occurred in 1831,1833, 1836 and 1843.